Ceasar/Encyclopedia/src/Grammar.rst

 Grammar
 ================================================================================

-**Grammar** is the study of structural rules that governs the valid composition of words_, phrases_, and clauses_ in a language_.
+**Grammar** is a branch of linguistics_ that studies the structural rules that governs the valid composition of words_, phrases_, and clauses_ in a language_.
 Grammar includes morphology_, syntax_, and phonology_.

 Grammar is one of the core subjects in the trivium_.